colognia/product-preview-card-component-main/README.md

 - editor: visual studio code

 ### What I learned
 More about grids and positioning items inside.
+To exchange pictures thru display: none/unset; was my way to exchange pictures for different screen sizes.

 ### Continued development
 Learn more about grids and media queries.
+I am unsure about sizing of maincontainer, because we do not have values.
+Relative units do not work, because screen width changes and you want some respnsove margin.

 ### Useful resources